efekurucay/Assignments_labs/README.md

 I share this repo and share it to leave a digital footprint on the internet.
 I don't know why, I just like it.

-If you have any questions, please feel free to contact me at efekurucay.com.
+If you have any questions, please feel free to contact me at <a href="https://www.efekurucay.com/" style="color: #00b006;">my website</a>.

 Thank you.
 2023.